Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 - The architecture should support more than 10 000 publishers.
 - The architecture should support more than 1 000 000 consumers.
 - The architecture should support more than 500 000 000 events a year.
 - Access to events should be authorized.
-Accessing a event for a party requires that the consumer has the correct role
+Accessing an event for a party requires that the consumer has the correct role

 See also [Referansearkitektur for datautveksling](https://doc.difi.no/nasjonal-arkitektur/nab_referanse_arkitekturer_datautveksling/#overskrift-grunnleggende-publisering)

 ## Event Principles and pattern

-During the analysis the following principles and pattern has been applied
+During the analysis, the following principles and pattern has been applied

 ### Expose events through REST-API